LeVar Burton: Podcast: LeVar Burton Reads

+Trivial Pursuit

+On October 3, 2024, Burton began hosting a revival of the game show Trivial Pursuit on The CW.
+A second season is expected to premiere in 2026.

 Other appearances

-Burton played a role as a visitor to Fantasy Island, guest star on The Love Boat, was a participant in Battle of the Network Stars, a guest of The Muppet Shows televised premiere party for the release of The Muppet Movie, and a frequent guest on several game shows.
+On television, Burton played a visitor to Fantasy Island, guest starred on The Love Boat, was a participant in Battle of the Network Stars, and a guest of The Muppet Shows televised premiere party for the release of The Muppet Movie.
+He was also frequent guest on several game shows, including a celebrity guest on the Dick Clark-hosted $25,000 and $100,000 Pyramids, from 1982 until 1988.

+Burton also appeared in several television movies.
+He portrayed Detroit Tiger Ron LeFlore in One in a Million: The Ron LeFlore Story (1978), helped dramatize the last days of Jim Jones's suicide cult in Guyana in Guyana Tragedy: The Story of Jim Jones (1980), appeared the Jesse Owens biographical film The Jesse Owens Story (1984), and was in the nine-year-old Booker T. Washington biographical film Booker (1984).

 In 1986, he appeared in the music video for the song "Word Up!" by the funk/R&B group Cameo.

 In 1987, Burton played Dave Robinson, a journalist (sports writer), in the third season of Murder, She Wrote, episode 16 – "Death Takes a Dive", starring Angela Lansbury as Jessica Fletcher.

-Burton accepted an invitation to host Rebop, a multicultural series designed for young people aged 9–15, produced by WGBH for PBS.

-On television, Burton has helped dramatize the last days of Jim Jones's suicide cult in Guyana, the life and times of Jesse Owens, and the life of the nine-year-old Booker T. Washington.
-He portrayed Martin Luther King Jr. in the 2001 film Ali.
-He also portrayed Detroit Tiger Ron LeFlore in the television movie One in a Million, The Ron LeFlore Story.

 In 1992, a clip of Burton's voice was sampled by DC Talk for the track "Time is..." on their album Free at Last.
 The sample is at the very end of the song, in which Burton can be heard saying: "Whoa, wait a minute."
 He has also lent his voice to several animated projects, including Kwame in the cartoon series Captain Planet and the Planeteers (1990–1993) and The New Adventures of Captain Planet (1993–1996), Our Friend, Martin (1999), Family Guy, Batman: The Animated Series and Gargoyles.
 Burton is on the audio version of books such as The Watsons Go to Birmingham: 1963 by Christopher Paul Curtis.
 Burton has been cast as voice actor for Black Lightning in Superman/Batman: Public Enemies DVD.

+In the 2000s, Burton made appearances in such sitcoms as Becker.
+He also portrayed Martin Luther King Jr. in the 2001 film Ali.

-Burton appeared several times as a celebrity guest on the Dick Clark-hosted $25,000 and $100,000 Pyramids, from 1982 until 1988.
-Burton also was the strongest link in the special Star Trek episode of The Weakest Link.
+In 2001, Burton also was the strongest link in the special Star Trek episode of The Weakest Link.
 He defeated his final opponent Robert Picardo and won $167,500 for his charity, Junior Achievement of Southern California, a record for the show at that time and the largest amount won in any Celebrity Edition of the show (it was later surpassed by a $188,500 win in a "Tournament of Losers" episode).

-He has made appearances in such sitcoms as Becker.